DenverArtMuseum/her-brush/content/karuna.md

 ---
-Title: "Essay"
+Title: "Galleries as Sites of Connection: Visitor Experience in *Her Brush*"
 type: essay
 weight: 304
 contributor:
     - id: karuna
 ---

-## Galleries as Sites of Connection: Visitor Experience in Her Brush

 *Her Brush* opens with these questions: “How do we leave our mark?”
 “How is art a reflection of our personhood?”